-A practice COMAT will be conducted at the conclusion of either SRG 3001 or SRG 3002, depending on which clerkship is completed first.
-The results will be accessible through the NBOME portal.
+A NBME Self-Assessment will be available the last week of either SRG 3001 or SRG 3002, depending on which clerkship is completed first.
+The results will be accessible through the NBME portal.
 These results will assist in identifying your strengths and areas requiring further focus to prepare for the NBME exam.
-Although the COMAT exam does not contribute to the overall points for the clerkship, completing it is required in order to pass the clerkship.
-The scoring guide is as follows:
+Although the NBME Self-Assessment does not contribute to the overall points for the clerkship, completing it is required to pass the clerkship.